-[Editor’s Note: One of the most popular articles on PRNEWSonline.com is a review of AP style.
-We took that as a sign and decided to deliver a series of AP style updates that may be helpful for communicating about emerging topics.
+One of the most popular articles on prnewsonline.com is a review of AP style.
+We took that as a sign and decided to deliver a series of AP style updates that may be helpful when communicating about emerging topics.
 Our series will look at terms used in articles about cryptocurrency and diversity, equity and inclusion (DEI), among others.]

-Today we take a look at common COVID-19 terminology, to ensure proper use for important announcements and releases.
-While the 2020 print-version of the “Associated Press Stylebook” squeaked in a few terms before press-time, up-to-date terms can be found in its online directory.
+Let's examine COVID-19 terminology, to ensure proper use in important announcements and releases.
+While the 2020 print-version of the “Associated Press Stylebook” squeaked in a few terms before press-time, up-to-date terms are found in its online directory.
 If you don’t have a subscription, several outlets, including The Columbia Journalism Review (CJR), PR Newswire’s Beyond Bylines blog and Poynter, are keeping communication professionals informed.

 “The coronavirus” is now acceptable on first reference, even though it incorrectly implies there is only one coronavirus.
-“New coronavirus” or “novel coronavirus” no longer needs to be used, since the pandemic is more than a year old.
+As the pandemic is more than one year old, “new coronavirus,” or “novel coronavirus,” no longer need to be used.

 Personal protective equipment

-“Personal protective equipment” should be used on first reference.
-PPE is acceptable on second reference.
+Use “personal protective equipment” on first reference.
+"PPE" is acceptable on second reference.

-Personal protective equipment will be available at the nurse’s office.
+Personal protective equipment is available at the nurse’s office.
 Please send students here if they are lacking PPE.

 COVID-19 vs. coronavirus

 "Coronavirus" is acceptable when referring to the pandemic, but it is a general virus.
 COVID-19 is the specific disease stemming from coronavirus.
-If you use "COVID-19" on first reference, feel free to use COVID on second or to save space in headlines.
+If you use "COVID-19" on first reference, use COVID on second reference or to save space in headlines.

 The coronavirus pandemic has tested the limits of the healthcare system, with doctors and nurses treating a majority of COVID-19 patients in intensive care units.